abdoghareeb46/Emotion_Audio_recognition/README.md

  - [ANAD dataset](https://www.kaggle.com/suso172/arabic-natural-audio-dataset)

 #### Objective
-  To build a model to recognize emotion from speech using the librosa and sklearn libraries and the ANAD dataset.
+  To build a model to recognize emotion from speech using the librosa and sklearn libraries using the ANAD dataset.

 #### Prerequisites